carsonSgit/Ruby-WebScraper/README.md

    >> https://github.com/
    >> ```

-3. Check the generated `output.csv` file for the scraped hyperlinks.
+3. Check the generated `scrapedData.csv` file for the scraped hyperlinks.

 ## Sample Outputs 📊

-After running the scraper on a sample URL, your `output.csv` might look like this:
+After running the scraper on a sample URL, your `scrapedData.csv` might look like this:

 ```
 Index,Title,Link